pyounani/linear-park-analysis/README.md

-# Data-Driven Selection of Optimal Sites for Linear Parks in Seoul
+# Optimal Sites for Linear Parks in Seoul

 This project identifies the most suitable districts in Seoul for linear park development using spatial and statistical analysis.